IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

     DELETE http://$SERVER/api/admin/authenticatedUsers/id/$id

 Note: If the user has performed certain actions such as creating or contributing to a Dataset or downloading a file they cannot be deleted.
-If a user cannot be deleted due to performing certain actions, you can choose to :ref:`disable a user<disable-a-user>`.
+If a user cannot be deleted for this reason, you can choose to :ref:`disable a user<disable-a-user>`.

 .. _disable-a-user: